tyroprogrammer/learn-react-app/src/tutorial/07-HandlingEvents.md

 - `onselect` => `onSelect`
 - `onchange` => `onChange`

 2. With HTML we would pass a string as a value of the attribute but in JSX we passed actual function.
-For ex contrast above `button` in JSX to the following HTML equivalent:
+For example compare the above `button` in JSX to the following HTML equivalent:

 ```html
 <button onclick="handleClick()"></button>